 - Chapter 5.101 – Commercial Cannabis Business Regulatory Permits

 - Chapter 8.38 – Personal Use of Cannabis

 The City has carefully reviewed and ranked each cannabis application in accordance with the Selection Criteria established by the City Council.
 Per the City's Ordinance, six (6) dispensaries will be permitted in the City, with one (1) dispensary selected for El Paseo.
 In addition, all cannabis businesses must be separated by 1,500 feet to avoid a concentration of cannabis businesses.
 Based on the rankings, the 1,500-foot separation requirement, and the limited number of permits available, six (6) dispensaries and five (5) cultivators/manufacturers have been selected to proceed to a public hearing.
 Attached is the ranking/scoring sheet and a map illustrating the locations of all proposed cannabis businesses and their status following the application scoring process.

 Applicants may appeal their scores by submitting an appeals request in writing to the Planning Department.
 Any applicant wishing to appeal their score shall submit an application and a $276 fee before May 4, 2018.

-For more information regarding current or future regulations in Palm Desert, please contact Palm Desert Principal Planner Eric Ceja at (760) 346-0611 or email@example.com.
+For more information regarding current regulations or the cannabis application process in Palm Desert, please contact Palm Desert Principal Planner Eric Ceja at (760) 346-0611 or email@example.com.